 Philis M. Barragán Goetz received her Ph.D. in American Studies from the University of Texas at Austin.
 She is an Assistant Professor of History at Texas A&M University-San Antonio, where she teaches classes in Mexican American history, women's history, Texas history, and United States social and cultural history, and is a co-coordinator for the Women's and Gender Studies program.
 She is a 2021 recipient of the Mellon Emerging Faculty Leader Award.
-Her book, Reading, Writing, and Revolution: Escuelitas and the Emergence of a Mexican American Identity in Texas, published by University of Texas Press in Spring 2020, won the National Association for Chicana and Chicano Studies-Tejas Foco Nonfiction Book Award, the Webb County Heritage Foundation's Jim Parish Award, and the Tejano Genealogical Society's Tejano Book Award.
+Her book, Reading, Writing, and Revolution: Escuelitas and the Emergence of a Mexican American Identity in Texas, published by University of Texas Press in Spring 2020, won the National Association of Chicana and Chicano Studies Book Award, the National Association for Chicana and Chicano Studies-Tejas Foco Nonfiction Book Award, the Webb County Heritage Foundation's Jim Parish Award, and the Tejano Genealogical Society's Tejano Book Award.